History of Psychology

 The Growth of Psychology

 Throughout the first half of the 20th century, psychology continued to grow and flourish in America.
-It was large enough to accommodate varying points of view on the nature of mind and behavior. is a good example.
+It was large enough to accommodate varying points of view on the nature of mind and behavior.
+Gestalt psychology is a good example.
 The Gestalt movement began in Germany with the work of Max Wertheimer (1880–1943).
 Opposed to the reductionist approach of Wundt’s laboratory psychology, Wertheimer and his colleagues Kurt Koffka (1886–1941), Wolfgang Kohler (1887–1967), and Kurt Lewin (1890–1947) believed that studying the whole of any experience was richer than studying individual aspects of that experience.
 The saying “the whole is greater than the sum of its parts” is a Gestalt perspective.
 Consider that a melody is an additional element beyond the collection of notes that comprise it.
 The Gestalt psychologists proposed that the mind often processes information simultaneously rather than sequentially.
 For instance, when you look at a photograph, you see a whole image, not just a collection of pixels of color.
 Using Gestalt principles, Wertheimer and his colleagues also explored the nature of learning and thinking.
 Most of the German Gestalt psychologists were Jewish and were forced to flee the Nazi regime due to the threats posed on both academic and personal freedoms.
 In America, they were able to introduce a new audience to the Gestalt perspective, demonstrating how it could be applied to perception and learning (Wertheimer, 1938[1]).
-In many ways, the work of the Gestalt psychologists served as a precursor to the rise of in America (Benjamin, 2007[2]).
+In many ways, the work of the Gestalt psychologists served as a precursor to the rise of cognitive psychology in America (Benjamin, 2007[2]).

-emerged early in the 20th century and became a major force in American psychology.
+Behaviorism emerged early in the 20th century and became a major force in American psychology.
 Championed by psychologists such as John B. Watson (1878–1958) and B. F. Skinner (1904–1990), behaviorism rejected any reference to mind and viewed overt and observable behavior as the proper subject matter of psychology.
 Through the scientific study of behavior, it was hoped that laws of learning could be derived that would promote the prediction and control of behavior.
 Russian physiologist Ivan Pavlov (1849–1936) influenced early behaviorism in America.
 His work on conditioned learning, popularly referred to as classical conditioning, provided support for the notion that learning and behavior were controlled by events in the environment and could be explained with no reference to mind or consciousness (Fancher, 1987[3]).

 For decades, behaviorism dominated American psychology.
 By the 1960s, psychologists began to recognize that behaviorism was unable to fully explain human behavior because it neglected mental processes.
 The turn toward a cognitive psychology was not new.
 In the 1930s, British psychologist Frederic C. Bartlett (1886–1969) explored the idea of the constructive mind, recognizing that people use their past experiences to construct frameworks in which to understand new experiences.
 Some of the major pioneers in American cognitive psychology include Jerome Bruner (1915–), Roger Brown (1925–1997), and George Miller (1920–2012).
 In the 1950s, Bruner conducted pioneering studies on cognitive aspects of sensation and perception.
-Brown conducted original research on language and memory, coined the term “,” and figured out how to study the tip-of-the-tongue phenomenon (Benjamin, 2007[4]).
+Brown conducted original research on language and memory, coined the term “flashbulb memory,” and figured out how to study the tip-of-the-tongue phenomenon (Benjamin, 2007[4]).
 Miller’s research on working memory is legendary.
 His 1956 paper “The Magic Number Seven, Plus or Minus Two: Some Limits on Our Capacity for Processing Information”is one of the most highly cited papers in psychology.
 A popular interpretation of Miller’s research was that the number of bits of information an average human can hold in working memory is 7 ± 2.
 Around the same time, the study of computer science was growing and was used as an analogy to explore and understand how the mind works.
 The work of Miller and others in the 1950s and 1960s has inspired tremendous interest in cognition and neuroscience, both of which dominate much of contemporary American psychology.

 1. Wertheimer, M. (1938).
 Gestalt theory.
 In W. D. Ellis (Ed.), A source book of Gestalt psychology (1-11).
 New York, NY: Harcourt.